bhavani-mhrl/foodie-project/README.md

 🙌 **Thank You!**

-👩‍💻 Developed by: BHAVANI MACHARLA (Bhavani-mhrl,RockPaperScissors)
+👩‍💻 Developed by: BHAVANI MACHARLA (Bhavani-mhrl,Foodie-project)